alefais/epicode-terraform-demo/README.md

   - AWS_ACCESS_KEY_ID → the AKIA... value
   - AWS_SECRET_ACCESS_KEY → the longer secret value

-- Go to the **Amazon S3** console → **Buckets** → **General purpose buckets** and click on **Create bucket** to create the S3 bucket for the Terraform state; this must be done before Terraform can use it as backend; the S3 state bucket is often created separately, either manually or in a "bootstrap" Terraform project, before the main project can use it; we will create it manually in the AWS console, and when we run the pipeline, Terraform `init` will find the bucket and store the state there
-  - **Bucket name:** my-terraform-state-bucket (or pick any unique name and update `main.tf` to match)
-  - **Region:** must match the region in your backend block
-  - Leave defaults (Block Public Access enabled, etc.)
-  - Click **Create bucket**

 > As a general rule: if it grants access, it's a secret; if it's just a name or configuration value, it belongs in code where it can be reviewed and version-controlled.
 E.g., the state bucket name is not sensitive, it's just an identifier, and knowing a bucket name alone doesn't grant access, IAM permissions control that, so it's fine to have the state bucket name in code.
 >
 > **What should be in secrets:**